The Sleep Evaluation

-If you are concerned and have trouble going to sleep, speak with your physician or the Sleep Center staff.
-It may be possible to prescribe a mild sleeping aid (pill) for you on the night of your test.
+If you are concerned and have trouble going to sleep, before the day of the test speak with your physician or the facility’s staff.
+It may be possible to be prescribed a mild sleeping aid (pill) for you on the night of your test.

 Problems During the night

 If you have problems with the sensors, the temperature of the bedroom, or if you just want to ask the sleep technologist a question during the night, it is easy to notify the technologist.
 You simply speak aloud and ask your questions.
 The technicians will hear your request(s) and respond appropriately and in a timely manner.

 If you need to use the restroom during the night of your sleep study, it is not a problem.
 Upon waking up and realizing that you must use the restroom, you simply need to speak aloud and say, “I need to use the restroom.”
 The sleep technologist can hear you and will come into the room.
 All the wires that will be attached to you plug into one small box that the technologist will unplug for you.
 You are then free to use the restroom alone.
 When you are finished, the sleep technologist will plug the box back in and you can return to sleep.

 The sleep technologist will wake you and end the test the next morning.
 It takes approximately 10 minutes for the technologist to remove the electrodes.
 After this is complete, you will be asked to answer some questions about your night’s sleep.
 Then you are free to go.
 You will have paste from monitors in your hair that will come out with warm water and shampoo.
 Most facilities have a shower available for you to use if you must get ready for work at the facility.
 You should bring your own shampoo and conditioner if you wish to shower there.